octocloudlabs/supercharge-docs/docs/index.md

 ## Welcome
 Get ready for the hands-on labs in the **Supercharge your onboarding and developer training with GitHub Codespaces** workshop.

+*Our contention is that using Codespaces means you'll spend less time on local set-up which gives your employees and students more time learning and practicing.
+Plus it is cloud-based, isolated in-browser development environment that allows for risk-free learning on any machine in seconds.*

 This workshop is divided into three sections.

 1. Creating and managing Codespaces